 Trace Elements

-Trace elements are also essential for healthy tomato growth.
-These include copper, manganese, and molybdenum.
+Trace elements, such as copper, manganese, and molybdenum, are also essential for healthy tomato growth.
 While tomatoes don’t require many trace elements, a deficiency can lead to stunted growth and poor fruit production.

 When choosing a fertilizer, I look for one that includes trace elements or add a trace element supplement to my regular fertilizer.
 Following the manufacturer’s instructions when adding supplements is essential to avoid over-fertilizing.